cstansbury/netlify-test-site/site/content/_index.md

     retention of customers and member.
 Get there first with our API-driven architecture that speeds time to market.
 products:
+  - image: /img/dev ops-921942-edited.jpg
+    text: >-
+      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
   - image: /img/biometrics sm-995263-edited.jpg
     text: >-
       We sell green and roasted coffee beans that are sourced directly from